-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE PERIOD 1 MAY 2017 to 30 JUNE 2017
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 30 JUNE 2018

-I.4 New Australian Accounting Standards (Continued)
+1.4 New Australian Accounting Standards (Continued)

 Future Australian Accounting Standards Requirements (continued)

 When effective, this Standard will replace the current accounting requirements applicable to revenue with a single, principles-based model.
 Except for a limited number of exceptions, including leases, the new revenue model in AASB 15 will apply to all contracts with customers as well as non-monetary exchanges between entities in the same line of business to facilitate sales to customers and potential customers.